Donders-Institute/bidscoin/docs/troubleshooting.rst

 Could not load the Qt platform plugin "xcb"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This error message may occur on certain Linux platforms when opening the bidseditor.
-This is an `installation <installation.html#bidscoin-installation>`__ issue that may be solved by downgrading your PyQt5 library, e.g. by running ``pip install --upgrade pyqt5==5.14`` in your terminal environment
+This is an `installation <installation.html#bidscoin-installation>`__ issue that may be solved by downgrading your PyQt5 library, e.g. by running ``pip install --upgrade pyqt5==5.14`` in your terminal environment.
+Another solution might be to use your Linux package manager to install PyQt5, e.g. like this: `apt-get install python3-pyqt5 python3-pyqt5.qtx11extras`

 My singularity container fails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^